devnull-cz/c-prog-lang/modules/home-assignments/implement-function.md

 ## Implement a function

-Write a function that copies a string to a string array.
+Write a function that copies a string to a character array.
 It returns the number of characters copied.

 Note that **a string constant is read-only by definition**, and writing to it is an undefined behavior.
 That is: